-- Do not use any blade or other cutting tool marked for an operating speed lower than 3450 RPM.
-Never use a cutting tool larger in diameter than the diameter for which the saw was designed.
-For greatest safety and efficiency when ripping, use the maximum diameter blade for which the saw is designed, since under these conditions the spreader is nearest the blade. - Never turn your saw "ON" before clearing the table or work surface of all objects (tools, scraps of wood, etc.) except the workpiece and related feed or support devices for the operation planned. - DO NOT perform layout, assembly, or setup work on the table while the cutting tool is rotating. - Never perform any operation "FREE HAND".
-This term means feeding the sawblade into the workpiece or feeding the workpiece into the sawblade or other cutting tool without using the fence or some other device which prevents rotation or twisting of the workpiece during the operation.
+- Never turn your saw "ON" before clearing the table or work surface of all objects (tools, scraps of wood, etc.) except the workpiece and related feed or support devices for the operation planned. - Do not perform layout, assembly, or setup work on the table while the cutting tool is rotating. - Never perform any operation "FREE HAND".
+This term means feeding the sawblade into the workpiece or feeding the workpiece into the sawblade or other cutting tool without using the fence or some other device which prevents rotating or twisting of the workpiece during the operation.
 Never "RIP" in the crosscut position.
-Never make a miter cut with the arm in the 90° crosscut position and the workpiece angled to the fence. - Never lower a revolving cutting tool into the table or a workpiece without first locking the Carriage Lock Knob.
+Never make a miter cut with the arm in the 90° crosscut position. - Never lower a revolving cutting tool into the table or a workpiece without first locking the Carriage Lock Knob.
 Release the knob only after grasping the Yoke Handle.
-Otherwise the cutting tool may grab the workpiece or table and be propelled toward you.
+Otherwise the cutting tool may grab the table or the workpiece and be propelled toward you. - The sawblade, dado, or other cutting tool must be removed from the saw arbor before using the accessory shaft (rear end of the saw motor).
+NEVER operate the saw with cutting tools (including sanding accessories) installed on both ends of the saw arbor.
+Replace accessory shaft guard immediately upon removal of accessory from accessory shaft. - -Do not use fences made of chipboard use 3/4" virgin lumber only, extending in one piece from end to end of the saw table.
+The fence should extend above the table surface approximately two-thirds the thickness of the workpiece (for a 1-1/2 in. thick workpiece, the fence should be 1 in. high), but never less than 3/4 in.
+If a thin facing is added to the top of the table (to preserve the original table), fabricate and install a new fence complying with above height instructions.